FeNoMeNa/cwmp-proxy/README.md

 # cwmp-proxy
 It acts as  a reverse proxy for CWMP protocol, as well as a load balancer.
-It supports regular HTTP and HTTPS.

 The proxy itself is simply a net/http/httputil ReverseProxy handler.